Financing Your Legal Education

 The COA Review Forms allow students who intend to borrow federal loans to supply documentation to determine if an increase in their total COA is warranted.
 If approved, the total COA and typically the Grad PLUS loan offer can be increased to cover the approved allowance.
 There are three types of COA Review Forms: (1) the Grad/Law UM Health Insurance COA Request Form, (2) the Grad/Law COA Review Form, and (3) the Grad/Law Tuition COA Request Form.

 The Grad/Law UM Health Insurance COA Request Form specifically relates to the expense associated with enrolling in the University’s Health Insurance Plan.
 The premium for the University’s Health Insurance Plan is not included in the COA.
 Therefore, students may request a COA increase (and thus additional Grad PLUS loans) to cover this expense.
-This form will be available here prior to the start of classes.
+Please note that health insurance is charged for the year in the fall semester.
+Therefore, a Fall Only Grad PLUS Loan would be offered.
+This form will be available here before the start of classes.

-The Grad/Law Tuition COA Request Form is used in situations where a student has not enrolled or dropped below a full-time status after the initial financial aid application review.
-Once aid has been adjusted down based on that enrollment, should you add courses that bring you back up to the full-time status, you must request that additional aid be offered.
+The Grad/Law Tuition COA Request Form is used when a student has added credits after initial financial aid packages have gone out.
+A student can request a loan to cover this additional cost of tuition.
 This also applies to students who enroll beyond the 17 flat rate credits and have not been offered financial aid up to the COA.
 Upon review of the form, students will be offered any additional eligibility, typically in the form of the Grad PLUS Loan.
 This form will be available here prior to the start of classes.

 • Document Submission Form

-Allows a student to submit materials such as proof of citizenship, selective service requirement, amended tax return, or other documents requested by the Office of Financial Assistance and Employment.
-Available here.
+This form allows a student to submit additional documents such as proof of citizenship, amended tax returns, or other documents requested by the Office of Financial Assistance and Employment.
+This form is available here.

 FAQs